OpenChemistry/tomvizdocs/docs/visualization.md

 ### Clip

 Clipping planes can be added to the data in order to clip any applied `Slice`, `Volume`, or `Contour` modules.
-The default is an orthogonal plane, but the its direction can be changed and the plane can be inverted to allow for clipping from all directions.
+The default is an orthogonal plane, but its direction can be changed and the plane can be inverted to allow for clipping from any direction.

 ![Inverted clip plane](img/inverted_clip_plane.png)